 This is what the big property management companies use.
 Vacasa charges guests $15-$35 per night for accidental damage coverage up to $3,000.
 Evolve explicitly states they use damage waivers in lieu of security deposits.

-You're trusting a third party to pay claims
+Cons: - Another vendor relationship to manage - Coverage limits vary significantly - You’re trusting a third party to pay claims

 Option 3: Platform Protection (AirCover, Vrbo Coverage)